dlang/DIPs/DIPs/1NNN-RA.md

 }
 ```

-As you can see, the `cmp` function takes a `ProtoObject` argument.
+The `cmp` function takes a `ProtoObject` argument.
 This is required so we can compare two instances of `ProtoObject`.
 Let's see the example

 ```D
 int __cmp(ProtoObject p1, ProtoObject p2)